Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Analysis Procedure

+In order to account for correlations in the different contributions in \cref{eq:amuBreakdown} due to common parameter choices and common ensembles, random-sources, and datasets, we use gaussian error propagation, from the software package \textsc{gvar} \cite{gvarGitHub}.
+Specifically, we perform separate model averages for each contribution to $\amu$.
+To account for statistical and parametric correlations between each contribution, we perform these model averages in series and compute the covariance via

-The covariance matrix $\cov_{mn}[a_\mu^i, a_\mu^j]$ contains the statistical and parametric covariances---estimated using bootstrap---given the selection of the specific models $M_m^{i}$ for $a_\mu^i$ and $M_n^{j}$ for $a_\mu^j$.
-In specific cases where there is significant systematic correlation due to common model space, namely using the same model for correcting for finite-volume effects in light-quark observables, we adopt a conservative approach, assuming 100\% model correlation.
+where $\cov_{m}[\amu^i,\ev{\amu^j}]$ are the statistical and parametric covariances between $\ev{a^i}_m$ (the individual model results from $\{M_m^i\}$) and $\ev{\amu^j}$ (the model averaged over $\{M_n^j\}$) and are estimated using \textsc{gvar}. \Cref{eq:covStat} is derived in \cref{sec:bma_cov} under the assumption that the model spaces for each respective contribution are independent, in which case the covariance due to model spread cancels exactly.
+In specific cases where there is significant systematic correlation due to common model space, namely using the same scheme for correcting for finite-volume effects in light-quark observables, we adopt a conservative approach, assuming 100\% model correlation.
 The treatment of this correlation adds the additional term

-where $\cov^{\rm stat}[a_{\mu}^i,a_{\mu}^j]$ is estimated using \cref{eq:covStat} and $\sigma^{\rm FV}_{a_{\mu}^i}$ is the contribution to the systematic uncertainty of $a_{\mu}^i$ that is associated with the spread of the model-based finite-volume correction. \Cref{eq:covTot} is used to account for correlations between $\amuLW$, $\amuDW$, and $\amuSIBCW$.
+where $\cov^{\rm stat}[a_{\mu}^i,a_{\mu}^j]$ is estimated using \cref{eq:covStat} and $\sigma^{\rm FV}_{a_{\mu}^i}$ is the contribution to the systematic uncertainty of $a_{\mu}^i$ that is associated with the spread of the finite-volume correction. \Cref{eq:covTot} is used to account for correlations between $\amuLW$, $\amuDW$, and $\amuSIBCW$.
 Details and derivations of these covariance formulas are given in \cref{sec:bma_cov}.

-We crosscheck our variances obtained from the bootstrap approach against Gaussian error propagation with \textsc{gvar}~\cite{gvarGitHub}.
-In addition, we verify that any finite sample-size effects are beyond our level of precision by recomputing the correlations for different bootstrap sizes and observing stability in these results.
+We cross-check our variances obtained from the \textsc{gvar} approach against a global bootstrap based approach.

 As a final note, the results for each observable obtained from the empirical Bayes procedure, described in \cref{sec:contextrap} can be compared with what we obtain from the corresponding BMA analyses when varying only the continuum fit functions.
 We find good consistency in the central values and errors reported from the two approaches, in line with the findings of Ref.~\cite{FermilabLatticeHPQCD:2023jof}.